TingKaiChenDMU/DELVE/README.md

 * # Overview
-This repository contains source codes of our recent research work (DELVE: Deep Discriminative Representation Learning-based Long-tail Visual Detection of Benthonic Organisms), which is currently submitting to *IEEE Transactions on Intelligent Transportation Systems*.
+This repository contains source code of our recent research work (DELVE: Deep Discriminative Representation Learning-based Long-tail Visual Detection of Benthonic Organisms), which is currently submitting to *IEEE Transactions on Intelligent Transportation Systems*.
 This work exclusively solves challenges originated from long-tail distribution of benthonic organisms by innovatively devising discriminative additive angular margin-based classification loss and uneven embedding representation distribution loss.
 Comprehensive experiments and comparisons sufficiently demonstrate that the DELVE framework outperforms generic and long-tail detection approaches.

 * # Requirements